In-line Inspection Operations

-In line Inspection Operations is a focused 2 day course that provides detailed lectures on pig types, pigging operations, in line inspection technologies and inspection data.
+This is a focused 2 day course that provides detailed lectures on pig types, pigging operations, in-line inspection (ILI) technologies and inspection data.
 It includes examples of various pig set ups and the pig preparations required prior to running in a pipeline.

 Attendees will be introduced to an independent view of different technologies and technology providers.